microsoft/vscode-docs/docs/azure/docker.md

 ## Dockerfiles

-With Docker, you can build images by specifying the step by step commands needed to build the image in a `Dockerfile`.
+With Docker, you can build images by using the step by step commands needed to build the image in a `Dockerfile`.
 A Dockerfile is just a text file that contains the build instructions.

 VS Code understands the structure of Dockerfiles as well as the available set of instructions, so you get a great experience when authoring these files.